Placental Abruption (Abruptio Placentae) During Pregnancy

 - Abdominal trauma – Experiencing a traumatic injury during pregnancy, such as a vehicle accident or a fall, can increase the chances of placental abruption.

 - Pregnancy complications – Uterine infections, increased levels of amniotic fluid and problems with the umbilical cord are just some of the issues that can trigger placental abruption.

 - Blood clotting problems – If you have any problem that impacts your blood’s ability to clot, it can lead to placental abruption.

-- Early rupture of membranes – If the amniotic sac leaks or breaks before labour commences, there is possibility of placental abruption happening.
+- Early rupture of membranes – If the amniotic sac leaks or breaks before labour commences, there is a possibility of placental abruption happening.

-- Abnormal position of the baby – If your baby is lying sideways or in a breech position, there is risk of placental abruption occurring.
+- Abnormal position of the baby – If your baby is lying sideways or in a breech position, there is the risk of placental abruption occurring.

 These are some possible placental abruption causes.
 But having one or more of these complications does not always mean that you will experience placental abruption.

 Vaginal bleeding is the chief symptom of placental abruption and can appear at any time after about 20 weeks of gestation.
 It is usually a sudden occurrence, and the amount of blood can range from very little to a lot.
 However, a low amount of blood does not mean that the abruption is not severe; blood can get trapped inside the uterus.
 Other placental abruption symptoms to be aware of include: (7)